jdaw1/penrose_tiling/text/introduction.md

 </div>

-Observe the &lsquo;fat&rsquo; white rhombii, with corners of 72&deg; and 108&deg;; observe the &lsquo;thin&rsquo; grey rhombii, with corners of 36&deg; and 144&deg;.
+Observe the &lsquo;fat&rsquo; white rhombi, with corners of 72&deg; and 108&deg;; observe the &lsquo;thin&rsquo; grey rhombi, with corners of 36&deg; and 144&deg;.

 This works really well on the scale of a kitchen ([e.g.](../images/20230923_kitchen_tiles.png)).
 But there is a property that might be unwanted on the scale of hectares.